How does infrastructure play a role in society?

 "Technology is becoming the enabling constant when it comes to driving progress."

 As noted by a KPMG 2019 Emerging Trends in Infrastructure Report, data is critical to driving operational efficiencies and increasing the analytical and ‘evidence-based decision making’ capabilities of developers, investors, public agencies and organisations.
 As a result, this opens a path to explore data generated from non-traditional sources to create even more significant design and operational efficiencies.

 Why Transport Infratech

-We are seeing a shift towards more complex projects that provide the infrastructure to keep up with our ambition.
+We are seeing a shift towards more complex projects that provide the infrastructure to keep up with our ever-increasing ambition.
 From a network of flying cars to a C.A.S.E.
 (Connect, Autonomous, Shared & Electrified) future, the vision laid out is highly dependent on evolving and emerging technologies to make this happen.
 That’s why infratech is becoming a critical market for investment, not only in capital-terms but also for the accompanying societal acceptance and support.
 We live in an age of instant gratification with buzz words like ‘edge computing’, ‘big data’ and ‘on-demand’ and it’s through this social preference that markets for infratech gain relevance.

 Just as infrastructure investment is a constant within developed regions, subsequent technology enablers and partners that exist to innovate in these spaces get pulled along.

 Developers, Transport agencies, Local Governments - the custodians of our future, one could say - are finding new ways to position themselves with emerging transport technology.